Frequently Asked Questions

 • Nutrition counseling is clinical, and focuses on eating disorder recovery, disordered eating, body image concerns, and medical nutrition therapy.
 Insurance may reimburse you for these services, depending on your plan.

-Coaching (coming September 2025) offers a non-clinical space for deepening connection to self through mindfulness, self-awareness, and intentional living.
+Coaching (coming January 2026) offers a non-clinical space for deepening connection to self through mindfulness, self-awareness, and intentional living.
 It's a perfect fit if you're seeking clarity, peace, or personal growth beyond food.
 Insurance will not reimburse you for these services, no matter your plan.

-Questions?
+Having trouble or prefer phone?
 Call or text 862-283-0034 for help finding a time.

 • Not at all.
 While food and body image are common entry points, I also work with people looking to feel more grounded, aligned, and connected in their everyday lives.
 This includes: